Federal government of Mexico

-The Federal government of Mexico (alternately known as the Government of the Republic or Gobierno de la República or Gobierno de México) is the national government of the United Mexican States, the central government established by its constitution to share sovereignty over the republic with the governments of the 31 individual Mexican states, and to represent such governments before international bodies such as the United Nations.

-The Mexican federal government has three branches: executive, legislative, and judicial and functions per the Constitution of the United Mexican States, as enacted in 1917, and as amended.
-The executive power is exercised by the executive branch, which is headed by the president and her Cabinet, which, together, are independent of the legislature.
-Legislative power is vested upon the Congress of the Union, a bicameral legislature comprising the Senate and the Chamber of Deputies.
-Judicial power is exercised by the judiciary, consisting of the Supreme Court of Justice of the Nation, the Council of the Federal Judiciary, and the collegiate, unitary, and district courts.
+The federal government of Mexico (Gobierno de México), alternately known as the Government of the Republic (Gobierno de la República), is the national government of the United Mexican States.
+The Mexican federal government has three branches: executive, legislative, and judicial; and functions under the Constitution of Mexico.
+The executive branch is headed by the president and their cabinet.
+Legislative power is vested upon the Congress of Mexico, a bicameral legislature comprising the Senate and the Chamber of Deputies.
+The judicial branch contains the Supreme Court, the Council of the Federal Judiciary, and the various collegiate, unitary, and district courts.